I offer a comprehensive NFA Trust instrument customized to your needs for a flat-fee of $100 which includes free updates, changes, and questions.

 I am Ready to Get Started!

-If you are interested in an NFA trust, please visit my 3 Simple Steps to an NFA Trust page and follow the instructions there.
+If you are interested in an NFA trust, please submit my NFA Trust Questionnaire and I will contact you to complete the process.

 Note: I am currently only licensed to practice law in Virginia and therefore, I can only develop trust instruments for clients in Virginia.

 I contacted John under the impression I had no gun rights hoping he could restore them, thru his enthusiasm and wisdom of the nuances in the world of firearms, John before I had even paid him a dime did some legwork and found my gun rights we're still intact.
 So before I even gave him a dollar he had already proven himself as an attorney and a gentleman.
 After that I had him deal with the state police to avoid any dicey situations that could arrive from me purchasing a firearm and cost me my job as a nuclear professional, and for a reasonable fee which I was happy to pay as he had already done so much without fee.
 I would highly recommend John for any matter you might need because he is the type of man who defines what it means to go the extra mile!